theochem/horton/doc/user_part.rst

 Advanced template file for Gaussian 03/09
 -----------------------------------------

-When custom basis sets are specified with the ``Gen`` keyword in Gaussian, one has to use keys that include other files.
-For a database with H, C and O, one could use the following template:
+When custom basis sets are specified with the ``Gen`` keyword in Gaussian, you have to use keys that include other files.
+For a database with H, C and O, you could use the following template:

 * ``template.com``::